What is Black Body Radiation?

 Black Body Curves

 Bodies emit a continuous range of electromagnetic radiation at different energy values.
-This means that the radiation that is emitted is spread out over a range of different frequencies and wavelengths.
+This means the radiation emitted is spread over various frequencies and wavelengths.

 As the temperature decreases, the peak of the black-body radiation curve moves to lower intensities and longer wavelengths.
 The black-body radiation graph is also compared with the classical model of Rayleigh and Jeans.